-Second, when labor market frictions, as modelled in DMP have been explicitly incorporated within NK models, they still do not contribute directly to the explanation of business cycles.
-In particular, the propagation of shocks is virtually unaffected by the presence of these frictions (see, for example, Galí (2011)).
+Second, when labor market frictions, as modeled in DMP, have been explicitly incorporated within NK models, they still do not contribute directly to the explanation of business cycles.
+In particular, the propagation of shocks is virtually unaffected by the presence of these frictions (see, e.g., Galí (2011)).
 Frictions in the labor market have been found to be important, but only indirectly.
-They create a match surplus, allowing for privately efficient wage setting that involves wage stickiness, which, in turn, has business cycle implications.
+They create a match surplus, allowing for a privately efficient wage setting that involves wage stickiness, which, in turn, has business cycle implications.
 Prominent contributions to this type of analysis include Gertler and Trigari (2009) and Christiano, Eichenbaum, and Trabandt (2016).
 While we do not argue against this latter channel of effects, the current paper proposes a mechanism, overlooked by these strands of literature.
-The model here features output costs of hires, as discussed in the preceding sub-section, which imply a substantial direct role for hiring frictions, as they interact with price frictions.
+The model here features output costs of hires, as discussed in the preceding subsection, which imply a substantial direct role for hiring frictions, as they interact with price frictions.

-2This convex, output costs approach naturally links the hiring problem with a strand of the Macro-Finance literature on firms investment and/or hiring decisions and their linkages to financial markets.
-See Cochrane (2005, Chapter 20, and 2008) for overviews and discussions.
+2This convex, output costs approach naturally links the hiring problem with a strand of the Macro - Finance literature on firms investment decisions and their linkages to financial markets.
+See Cochrane (2005, Chapter 20) and Cochrane (2008) for overviews and discussions.